Scifabric/pybossa/doc/customizing.rst

 ===================
-Configuring PyBossa
+Configuring PYBOSSA
 ===================

-The PyBossa `settings_local.py.tmpl`_ file has all the available configuration options for your server.
+The PYBOSSA `settings_local.py.tmpl`_ file has all the available configuration options for your server.
 This section, explains each of them and how you should/could use them in your server.

-.. _`settings_local.py.tmpl`: https://github.com/PyBossa/pybossa/blob/master/settings_local.py.tmpl
+.. _`settings_local.py.tmpl`: https://github.com/Scifabric/pybossa/blob/master/settings_local.py.tmpl

 Debug mode
 ==========